Quadratic Docs

 Create a connection

 Create an SQL connection by pressing / inside a cell.
 From here, you can access, add, or edit connections.
-Here are some helpful links to get started, or follow the quick start guide below.
+Here are some helpful links to get started, or follow the below.

 You can also create a connection from the Dashboard > Connections under the Team menu.